 Plant care tip: Aloe likes lots of sunlight and cool temperatures (hovering around 70 degrees.)
 Like all succulents, it prefers dry soil, so avoid frequent watering.

 It’s not a true bamboo, but bamboo palm (Chamaedorea) packs a punch.
 The multi-stemmed plant is great at filtering out benzene and trichloroethylene (which you may unwittingly bring home with your dry cleaning).
 Moreover, it is considered superior at clearing out formaldehyde and even xylene, which is present in gasoline, glues and some paints and varnishes.

 Plant care tip: The bamboo palm needs lots of water and thrives in bright light.
 Cut off brown stems as needed to keep the plant looking neat.
 Taller plants may need staking.

 CHINESE EVERGREEN ‘SILVER QUEEN’

-The long, blade-like leaves of ‘Silver Queen’ are dark green with silver variegation and grow upwards on multiple stems before flopping over.
-Variegation makes this low-maintenance houseplant a standout in any corner.
-In addition to its graceful shape, Silver Queen also filters out benzene and formaldehyde emitted from inks, paints and dyes and many household cleaning products.
+The long, blade-like leaves of ‘Silver Queen’ grow upright before flopping over, lending this common houseplant a graceful shape.
+And its variegation brightens up dark corners.
+Lesser known is that Silver Queen also filters out benzene and formaldehyde emitted from inks, paints and dyes and many household cleaning products.